 Get Ready, Get Set, Whole30!

-We hope these additional resources help you prepare for your Whole30, whether you’re starting today (June 17th) with Whole9 Envoy Stephanie Gaudreau (join her Stupid Easy Whole30 here), or joining us for the next official site-wide program on August 1st.
+We hope these additional resources help you prepare for your Whole30, whether you’re starting today or joining us for the next official site-wide program.
 And as always, leave questions or feedback below in comments.